-- 9.10.
+- 8.10.
 As mentioned in Section 7, internal partnerships including senior engagement are crucial in the formation of a travel plan, policy, or strategy.
-Good governance in this respect is recommended and may be included as part of the health boards' sustainability workstream governance or equivalent.
-For example, a specific sub-group focussed on transport and active travel may exist, with clear roles and responsibilities. - 9.11.
+Good governance in this respect is recommended and may be included as part of the NHS boards' sustainability workstream governance or equivalent.
+For example, a specific sub-group focussed on transport and active travel may exist, with clear roles and responsibilities. - 8.11.
 Multiple stakeholders should be included in the formation of any subgroup to ensure organisational buy-in, alignment of strategies and priorities, and different experiences and perspectives.
-Recommended stakeholders for inclusion are as follows: - exec sustainability lead or sustainability champion - estates and facilities lead - sustainability manager/ officer - trade union/ staff side representatives - clinical representatives (if not captured as part of the sustainability champion role) - public health representatives - health improvement representatives, or equivalent - equality and diversity representatives - 9.12.
-Please note, this is not an exhaustive list of representatives and should be used as a guide depending on individual health board needs, requirements, and resourcing capabilities.
+Recommended stakeholders for inclusion are as follows: - Executive Sustainability Lead or Sustainability Champion - Estates and Facilities Lead - Sustainability Manager/ Officer - trade union/ staff side representatives - clinical representatives (if not captured as part of the Sustainability Champion role) - public health representatives - health improvement representatives, or equivalent - equality and diversity representatives

+8.12.
+Please note, this is not an exhaustive list of representatives and should be used as a guide depending on individual NHS board needs, requirements, and resourcing capabilities.

-10. Other sources of information
+9. Other sources of information

-- 10.1.
-Links to useful information and further reading are linked below: - National Planning Framework 4 (NPF4) Scottish Government website - Transport Assessment Guidance - Scottish Planning Policy (SPP) Scottish Government website - Scottish Health Technical Note (SHTN) 00-02 v1.0 Nov 2010 National Services Scotland (NSS) website - National Transport Strategy - Strathclyde Regional Bus Strategy - Network Planning Tool (NPT) Scotland
+- 9.1.
+Links to useful information and further reading are linked below: - National Planning Framework 4 (NPF4) Scottish Government website - Transport Assessment Guidance - Scottish Planning Policy (SPP) Scottish Government website - Scottish Health Technical Note (SHTN) 00-02 (nhs.scot) - National Transport Strategy - Strathclyde Regional Bus Strategy - Network Planning Tool (NPT) Scotland